Roedt/fbevents-scraper/README.md

 - fetch the events from facebook and save them to file with this app
 - schedule runs of this app via the functions-cron
 - details about the events are saved to cloud storage, retrieve them from there afterwards

-The information about postal codes and their positions are collected and quality controlled by [Erik Bolstad](https://www.erikbolstad.no/postnummer-koordinatar/)